 Verbier - Restaurants, Bars & The Town:

 The focus for daytime activity in Verbier is very much on snowsports, off-slope activities are strictly second place.
-Nevertheless, the resort does have a good sports centre: with an ice rink, swimming pool and Jacuzzi, sauna, climbing wall, and squash courts; the ice rink hosts regular ice-hockey matches that make for an exciting fast-paced spectator event.
+Nevertheless, the resort does have a good sports centre: with a multi-sports hall, a 600m2 indoor climbing wall, two squash courts, and indoor and outdoor tennis courts.

-Other activity options include snow-circuit karting, a toboggan run, dog-sled excursions, paragliding, snowshoe treks and scenic walking trails.
+Other activity options include a toboggan run, dog-sled excursions, paragliding, snowshoe treks, scenic walking trails, or you could take on one of the resort's fantastic ski touring itineraries.
 For a more sedate and relaxing alternative there are also a number of plush spas and beauty salons dotted around the resort.

 Après ski is as important as the snowsports in Verbier and has become something of an institution, attracting many big-spending weekend visitors from Geneva and its environs who come to Verbier just for its excellent restaurants and nightlife.